jzitelli/poolvr/README.md

 If you have [Node.js](https://nodejs.org) and [Grunt](http://www.gruntjs.com) installed, the included `Gruntfile.js` may be used to build packaged versions of **poolvr**:

-1. Install grunt dependencies via Node Package Manager - from the root directory: `npm install`
+1. From the root directory, install grunt dependencies via Node Package Manager: `npm install`
 2. From the root directory: `grunt`

-## TODO list:

-- auto-positioning system
-- Leap Motion hand interactions (e.g. point at the ball you want to pocket next)
-- ball labels
-- improve and add more sounds
-  a. collisions (volume and variations based on velocities)
-- menu / menus for options / settings:
-- friction, collision response physics parameters
-- improve Leap Motion tracking robustness